Skip to main contentSkip to navigation

 Festival campaigns are the single biggest revenue driver.
 Smart retailers start building anticipation two weeks before major festivals like Diwali, Eid, or Pongal.
 They send teaser messages, early-bird discounts, and exclusive WhatsApp-only offers that create urgency.

-Abandoned cart recovery on WhatsApp converts at 3x the rate of email reminders.
-When a customer shows interest in a product but does not complete the purchase, a friendly WhatsApp follow-up within 2 hours recovers 25-30% of abandoned carts.
+Abandoned cart recovery on WhatsApp tends to convert far better than email reminders.
+When a customer shows interest in a product but does not complete the purchase, a friendly WhatsApp follow-up within a couple of hours can recover a meaningful portion of abandoned carts.

-Loyalty programs delivered through WhatsApp see 80% higher participation than app-based programs.
+Loyalty programs delivered through WhatsApp typically see higher participation than app-based programs.
 Send point updates, exclusive member discounts, and birthday offers directly to customer chats.

 User-generated content campaigns where customers share photos of their purchases in exchange for discount codes generate organic reach and social proof.
-One retailer in Pune grew their customer base by 150% in two months using this single strategy.
+One retailer in Pune reported growing their customer base substantially over a couple of months using this single strategy (individual merchant result, not typical of every store).

 The key principle is value-first messaging.
 Every broadcast should offer something useful — a discount, a tip, or exclusive access.
-Retailers who follow this principle maintain opt-in rates above 90%.
+Retailers who follow this principle tend to maintain strong opt-in rates and low unsubscribe rates.

 How Do You Get Started with WhatsApp Commerce Today?

-Getting started with WhatsApp commerce is simpler than most retailers expect, and the return on investment typically shows within the first month.
+Getting started with WhatsApp commerce is simpler than most retailers expect, and many retailers begin seeing returns early, though timelines vary by store and category.

 Begin by signing up for a WhatsApp Business API platform that is designed for Indian businesses.
 Look for features like vernacular support, UPI integration, automated workflows, and catalog management.